Manhasset, New York: Town representation

 Manhasset, an unincorporated area within the Town of North Hempstead, is directly governed by said Town.
-It is located in the Town of North Hempstead's 4th council district, which as of January 2023 is represented by David Adhami (R–Great Neck).
+It is located in the Town of North Hempstead's 5th council district, which as of March 2026 is represented by Yaron Levy (R–Harbor Hills).

-As of 2025, the entire hamlet will be located within the Town of North Hempstead's 5th council district, due to redistricting.

 Furthermore, as Manhasset is the town seat of North Hempstead, the Town's government is seated in the hamlet, and North Hempstead Town Hall is located on Plandome Road in the hamlet's downtown area.

 Representation in higher government

 County representation

 Manhasset located within Nassau County's 10th Legislative district, which as of August 2025 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 State representation

 New York State Assembly

 Manhasset is located in the New York State Assembly's 16th State Assembly district, which as of August 2025 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

 Manhasset is located in the New York State Senate's 7th State Senate district, which as of August 2025 is represented by Jack M. Martins (R–Old Westbury).